 The Shell script .bashrc is used by Bash to initialize your Shell environment.
 For example, it is typically used to define aliases, functions and load modules.
-Note that environment variables settings (such as PATH) generally go in the .bash\profile or .profile files.
-Your .bashrc, .bash\profile and .profile files live in your /home directory.
+Note that environment variables settings (such as PATH) generally go in the .bash_profile or .profile files.
+Your .bashrc, .bash_profile and .profile files live in your \$HOME directory.
 You can make changes to your .bashrc with a text editor like nano.

 Caution: Making edits to your .bashrc file can result in many issues.
 Some changes may prevent you from launching apps or executing commands.
-Modifying your PATH variable may result in the inability to use basic Shell commands (such as cd or ls) if not done correctly.
-Before making changes to your .bashrc file, make a backup of the default .bashrc file so you can restore it if necessary.
-If you need help with editing your .bashrc file, reach out to rchelp@northeastern.edu or schedule a consultation with a staff member who can help suggest edits and troubleshoot any issues you might be having.
+Modifying your PATH variable may result in the inability to use basic Shell commands (such as cd or 1s) if not done correctly.

+Before making changes to your .bashrc file, make a backup of the default .bashrc file, so you can restore it if necessary.
+If you need help with editing .bashrc, reach out to mailto:rchelp@northeastern.edu or schedule a consultation with a staff member who can help suggest edits and troubleshoot any issues you might be having.